MengyangPu/EDTER/README.md

 **🔥Update**<br/>
 *More detailed usage*<br/>
 *Comparison of reproduction results and original results*<br/>
-*Provide all training logs, including the experimental environment*
+*All training logs, including the experimental environment*

 ## Contents
 ```